Chapter 2: Past Issues and Old Resentments Boil Over.

 “Out here standing in my shoes.
 Where else would I be?
 Someone had to pick up your order or did you forget?
 I swear, it’s a wonder you find your way home at night!”

-Rachel turned towards the entrance and saw Gina sauntering in carrying a package in one hand and her other hand planted on her hip.
+Rachel turned towards the entrance and saw Gina sauntering in holding a package in one hand with her other hand planted on her hip.
 She had a cigarette clenched between ruby lips.

-“Come in there a minute Gina.
+“Come in here a minute Gina.
 I want you to see the mess you made!”

 “The what that who made?
 Now I know you are not talking to me because, chances are whoever is standing in the mess is the one who made it.”

 Unable to contain herself any longer, Rachel threw her head back and laughed.
 She missed those two most of all.
 They had been friends since freshman year of high school when Gina’s family moved into town.
 Gina and Robert weren’t married, but they argued as if they had been married for years.
 Rachel had never seen anyone else argue with as much love as the two of them.
 Their shenanigans were so common that none of the patrons even batted an eye.

 When Rachel laughed at her friends, it was an expression of happiness; for her friend’s good fortune in love and for being blessed to have them in her life.
 Rachel’s laughter was also a sigh of relief.
 As long as those two were together, the world made sense to her.
 They were her constant.
 For them to separate would surely mean that the world was coming to an end.
 At the sound of Rachel’s laughter, recognition blossomed on Gina’s face.

 “Could that be…is that my friend-girl Rachel?”